Tips For Writing Up Service Orders

 A customer stated that they had a noise that needed fixing.
 It scared them because they don’t know the cause.
 Being that they were not able to describe it, I offered to go out to their car.

 With both of us in the car, I start the engine, and am immediately surprised by the loud noise.
 Seeing my reaction, the customer says, “Oh don’t worry about that, it’s not that noise that scares me.”

-In my head, I’m like, “If this isn’t the noise, what the hell noise is she scared of?”
+In my head, I’m like, “If this isn’t the noise, what noise is she scared of?”
 The noise is so loud that we need to raise our voices to speak over it.
 I note that the noise is coming from the lower dash panel under the steering wheel and, placing my knee against the panel, the noise stops.